veertuinc/anka-docs/intel/Anka Build Cloud/preparing-and-joining-your-nodes.md

 ### Optional but recommended

-- If on macOS versions greater than or equal to Big Sur: Disable Apple's mitigations with `sudo anka config vmx_mitigations 0`.
+- If on macOS version Big Sur: Disable Apple's mitigations with `sudo anka config vmx_mitigations 0`.
 Without it, performance will be ~10% worse inside of the VM.
+(This does not work on Monterey versions of macOS)

 - Disable spotlight: